cube3power/atsd/rule-engine/web-notifications.md

 **No retry** is attempted in case of error.
 If the notification fails, the rule engine writes an `ERROR` event in the `atsd.log` and stores a corresponding messages with `CRITICAL` severity in the database.

-If the error occurs during the chart preparation, the rule engine falls back to sending a text message containing the chart link and the error details, if available.
+If the error occurs during chart preparation, the rule engine falls back to sending a text message containing the chart link and the error details, if available.

 ## Network Settings